markstringer-dti/markstringer-dti.github.io/dti.md

 ### Why This?
 What might be a shortened version of why you picked up this book?
 Because you're involved in a project and you don't know what you're doing.
 On the whole, in your life and your work, you would really like to feel that you *do* know what you're doing.

 My experience is that knowing what you're doing isn't that different from having no idea what you're doing.
-You're doing very similar, simple things, but being guided by the right metaphors.
-And that's why this book is subtitled X big and Y small ideas.
+You're doing very similar, simple things, but being guided by the right way of looking at things.
+And that's why this book is subtitled X big and Y small metaphors.
+Metaphors are ideas, ways of looking at things.
 Doing the right this is literally about having the right idea.

-The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
-Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
-In this book I try to show the reader several different points of view.
-I talk about different ways of seeing project management.
-I talk about different ways of seeing, and thinking about, managing software development.

 The reason for describing these different points of view is to make good on Alan Kay's claim.
 The aim is to make you much smarter, to make you feel like you "know what you're doing" when it comes to managing projects.

-This isn't like most books that offer to improve your success at project management.
-Most books that do that suggest a particular Agile method.
-Like Scrum, or Extreme Programming.
+And in this way, this isn't like most books that offer to improve your success at project management.
+Most books like that suggest a particular Agile method.
+For example, Scrum [Ref], or Extreme Programming [Ref].
 Other books talk about how to coach teams in the use of these methods.
-Other books talk about a particular part of the process.
+Other books talk about a particular part of the Agile process.
 It could be writing "user stories" or running retrospectives.
-And obviously, there are books that focus on the technical aspects of the process.
+And obviously, there are books that focus on the technical aspects of the process, test driven development [Ref], Dev Ops[Ref], continuous integration[Ref].

-I want to be clear here.
-I'm not in any way knocking those books.
-Some of those books are brilliant and I've referenced some of the ones that I like best in the notes.
+I'm not knocking these books.
+Some of those books are brilliant and I've referenced some of the ones that I like best in the bibliography.
 But I don't think they're enough.

 Following an Agile method like Scrum is a good way of improving your chances of project success.
 It's what I almost always do if I'm in charge of delivering a software development project.

 And Scrum works best when it's combined with XP engineering practices.
 Some form of automated test coverage, continuous integration and continuous delivery.

-If you haven't done this before as a team, you are going to need some outside help.
-Agile coaching from somebody who has done it before will improve your chances of success.
+And if you haven't done this before as a team, you are going to need some outside help.
+It is really hard just to learn it from books.
+Bringing in an Agile coach, somebody who has done it before will seriously improve your chances of success.

-But unfortunately, this *still* isn't enough.
+But unfortunately, this isn't enough either.
 You need to do more than this if your project has any realistic chance of doing well.
-You need to see things from different points of view.
+You need to develop the ability see things from different points of view.
+And, having developed that ability, you need to be able to act, and help and inspire others to act on what you see.

-For example, in this book, in the second chapter, I talk about pirate ships and "agreed activity".
-I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
-These are issues that, if they aren't dealt with, will sink your project.
+OK, I think it's time for a real example of what I'm talking about.
+In the next chapter, I talk about pirate ships and "agreed activity".
+I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues and just keep repeatedly doing something simple and safe.

-Pushing this water-based metaphor, I talk about how you need to stop your team mopping the decks.
+I talk about how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
-Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
+Because if you don't, you and your team will end up (way of seeing number 2) in trench warfare.
 And once you're there, it's much harder, although still not impossible, to help your project do well.

 Why do you need to show progress and call out problems as soon as you can in a project?
-Even in the face of hostility from the people who are paying you to do the project?
-Why put working software in the hands of people who might get some value from using it as soon as you can?
+Even in the face of hostility from the people who are paying you to do it?
+Why do you need to put working software in the hands of people who might get some value from using it as soon as you can?

 I explain this using the Daoist idea of flowers and fruit.
 Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
 But it feeds people.

 Maybe you're thinking: "My software development project is in trouble.
 It's already cost millions of pounds.
 I can't any way out of this that doesn't cost millions more.
-The last thing that I need is some dreamy guff about metaphors."
+The last thing that I need is some dreamy guff about pirate ships and trenches, fruit and flowers."

 But this book provides its readers with something, solid, nutritious, and sustaining.
-It sets out a number of ways of seeing projects that make successful delivery more likely.
+It sets out ways of seeing projects, those points of view that Alan Kay talks about.
+The contention of this book is that this is what you need to be able to do when your project looks impossible.
 It offers the genuine possibility of knowing what you're doing.
-And once you know what you're doing, once you have the right idea, a lot of things that previously seemed impossible can seem a lot less so.
+And once you know what you're doing, once you have the right way of seeing, the right idea, a lot of things that previously seemed impossible can seem a lot less so.

+[We need some kind of connection passage here][To here]
 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
 Why haven't we found better ways to think about software development since the start?

 We've needed better ways of thinking about software projects since the 40's.
-The human race has been writing software for at least 75 years.
+Humans have been writing software for at least 75 years.
 We're still not very good at it, and that is because it's very hard.

 I remember listening to an explanation of a "Waterfall" approach to project management.
+Waterfall is the traditional approach to project management that was regarded as the absolute best way of managing project until very, very recently.
+There was just one problem with it.
+It was hardly ever a success.

  This was the mid nineteen nineties.
 I remember thinking "this will never work."
 And I soon saw that it didn't.

 In my first two years as a software developer, I worked on two projects.
 One was for a big oil company.
 One was for the military.
 We managed both using the waterfall approach.
 This was the way nearly everybody managed software development at the time.
 We worked on the project in stages.